be-hacking-hyf/javascript-1/week-3.md

 ## Learning objectives

 ### JS
+* primitive operators in deeper
+* some ES6
+* deeper functions

 ### Git & GitHub
 * At ease with fork, Pull Request and Merge workflow on GitHub